Everything you need to know about river cruises in the U.S. in 2025

 What’s included on a river cruise in the United States?

-With U.S. river cruises, most things are included in a single price.
+With U.S. river cruises, nearly everything is included in a single price.
 Your stateroom, meals, activities, onboard entertainment, and some excursions are all part of the package.
-Depending on the river cruise line or destination, a pre-cruise hotel stay may also be included.
-Sometimes, river cruise lines operating in the United States will also offer free one-way airfare promotions, so if you have the flexibility to wait for a deal, you can probably find one.
+Think of it as a floating all-inclusive vacation.
+A pre-cruise hotel stay may also be part of the package depending on the cruise line or destination.
+Sometimes, river cruise lines operating in the United States will also offer free one-way airfare promotions.
+So if you have the flexibility to wait for a deal, you can probably find one.

 FAMILY CRUISES: Kids sail free: These cruise lines let kids cruise free

-If pre-cruise hotel stays aren’t bundled into the up-front cost, some river cruise lines will offer it as an add-on cost.
-As with any cruise, it’s always a good idea to arrive a day before your embarkation so that you don’t miss the boat.
+If pre-cruise hotel stays are not part of the up-front cost, some river cruise lines will offer it as an add-on cost.
+As with any cruise, it’s always a good idea to arrive a day before your embarkation so you don’t miss the boat.
+Arriving a day early also gives you the chance to explore your embarkation port, which you likely won’t be able to do once you’re on the ship.

 What is the target audience for U.S. river cruises?

-While the primary audience for river cruises in the U.S. is older travelers who are retired or semi-retired, American river cruises are becoming increasingly popular with younger couples, families, and multigenerational groups.
+The primary audience for river cruises in the U.S. is older travelers who are retired or semi-retired.
+Still, some American river cruises are becoming increasingly popular with younger couples, families, and multigenerational groups.

-Younger couples often find that the activities available away from ship are exciting and not typically something that can be booked except through the river cruise line.
-Families traveling on a multigenerational vacation are drawn to river cruising because there’s something for every age group, from family bike rides to lounging on the sun deck.
+Younger couples may find that the activities away from the ship are exciting.
+Often these are not something that can be experienced except through the river cruise line.
+Families traveling on a multigenerational vacation will love river cruising because there’s something for every age group, from family bike rides to lounging on the sun deck.
 And since there are no passports or international travel to navigate, U.S. cruises are easier from the get-go.

 How many passengers are typically on river cruises in the United States?

-While the numbers can vary greatly depending on both the U.S. river cruise line and the destination, typical river cruises in the U.S. can have anywhere from 100 to 400 guests.
+While the numbers can vary greatly depending on both the U.S. river cruise line and the destination, typical river cruises in the U.S. can have anywhere from less than 100 to over 400 guests.
 Most are in the 150 to 200 range.
 That’s small enough to feel friendly and big enough that you get the chance to meet new people every day.
+Because of how small the passenger count is, you’ll also find that there are no lines for most things like getting off the ship or meals like you would find on large ocean liners.

 Can I book direct or should I go through a travel agent?

 Your choice entirely, since either is a good choice.
-Cruise lines have specialists you can call to book, and if you plan on bundling airfare in with your cruise, this is an easy and direct way to book.
+Cruise lines have specialists you can call to book.
+If you plan on bundling airfare with your cruise, this is an easy and direct way to book.
 Booking directly with the cruise line also means if you have a special request or want to make a change you can just call them to arrange it, instead of calling your travel agent who then calls the line.

-If you’re more comfortable with a travel agent, and want someone who will be able to help you narrow down choices and offer professional advice, plus be on call in case you have issues along the way, the travel agent route will probably be the right fit for you.
+Travel agents can help you narrow down choices and offer professional advice.
+They can be on call in case you have issues along the way, too.
+This route will probably be the right fit for you if you’ve never booked a cruise on your own before and have a lot of questions.

-What are the best best river cruises in the USA?
+What are the best river cruises in the USA in 2025?

-Currently, three cruise lines offer river cruises in the United States: American Cruise Lines, American Queen Voyages, and Viking River Cruises.
+Currently, there is a small selection of cruise lines that offer river cruises in the United States: American Cruise Lines, Viking River Cruises, and National Geographic Expeditions.
 Here’s what you need to know about each of these U.S. river cruise companies to help you choose the best fit for your cruise vacation.

-You can choose from seven different U.S. river cruise destinations with American Cruise Lines, and each river cruise makes multiple stops up and down the route to visit cities and towns along the way.
-American Cruise Lines’ fleet off 15 ships range from modern riverboats to remodeled paddle wheelers to small ships for coastal cruise.
-With daily entertainment that include musicians, historians, and naturalists, there’s always something to do onboard.
+You can choose from seven different destinations with American Cruise Lines, and each cruise makes multiple stops up and down the route to visit cities and towns along the way.
+American Cruise Lines’ fleet of 25 ships ranges from modern riverboats to remodeled paddle wheelers to small ships for coastal cruises.
+With daily entertainment that includes musicians, historians, and naturalists, there’s always something to do onboard.

 KEEP KIDS HAPPY: 7 best cruise lines for families (and their most kid-friendly ships)

-American Cruise Lines offers U.S. river cruises all around the country, including the Mississippi River, New England, Southeast, Puget Sound, Alaska, California, and the Columbia and Snake Rivers.
-Voyages range in length from four nights to two weeks, and you can expect to pay between $2,000 and $10,000 per person depending on the length and destination of your river cruise.
+American Cruise Lines offers U.S. river cruises all around the country, including the Mississippi River, New England, Southeast, Puget Sound, Alaska, and the Columbia and Snake Rivers.
+Voyages range in length from five nights to over three weeks.
+You can expect to pay between $2,500 and $12,500 per person depending on the length and destination of your river cruise.
 Most staterooms on American Cruise Lines ships have a balcony with unobstructed views.

-American river cruises with American Cruise Line are all-inclusive.
-Dining, entertainment, Wi-Fi, and many shore excursions are built into the package price.
+American river cruises with American Cruise Lines are all-inclusive.
+Dining, entertainment, Wi-Fi, and many shore excursions are part of the price.
 Beer and wine are complimentary at lunch and dinner, as are evening cocktails.
-All river cruises (and some coastal itineraries) include a pre-cruise hotel stay.
-Flat-rate domestic airfare is also offered for every cruise.
+Most river cruises (and some coastal itineraries) include a pre-cruise hotel stay.

 3. Viking River Cruises

-Recognized worldwide for its overseas river cruises, Viking‘s river cruises in the U.S. focus on the Mississippi River and its many ports of call.
-Currently Viking River Cruises sails five different itineraries along the Mississippi, including a festive holiday season river cruise from Memphis to New Orleans.
-This is a super fun domestic alternative to European Christmas market cruises, and they cost a lot less.
+Recognized worldwide for its overseas river cruises, Viking’s river cruises in the U.S. focus on the Mississippi River and its many ports of call.
+Currently, Viking River Cruises sails eight different itineraries along the Mississippi, including trips that highlight the unique culture of New Orleans, and the vibrant music scene in Memphis.

 OCEAN VOYAGES: What it’s like to sail on the Disney Wish